Accessibility for disabled persons

 The CTMA Traversier is equipped with a passenger elevator providing access to all passenger service decks and the car deck.
 Note that in extreme weather conditions, the elevator may not be accessible for safety reasons. (elevator door width: 27”)

-Passengers using a wheelchair or with limited physical capacities are allowed to reserve an adapted cabin in advance. (door width: 29”)
+Passengers using a wheelchair are allowed to reserve an adapted cabin in advance. (door width: 29”)

 First aid stations and defibrillator